-Based on your personality type, financial situation, and other factors, the budget that works for someone else may not be right for you.
+Based on your personality type, financial situation, and other factors, the right budget for someone else may not be right for you.

-Whether you like a traditional budget with daily tracking, or you want something a little less structured and time-intense, there’s an option here to help you spend less, save more, and get out of debt!
+Whether you like a traditional budget with daily tracking, or you want something a little less structured and time-intense, there’s a budgeting system here to help you spend less, save more, and get out of debt!

 1. Bucket Budget